Restoration Shaman Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 to increase your DPS during an encounter or as an emergency tool to relieve

-the Elemental is active, making it a personal defensive.
+it a personal defensive.

 Astral Shift

-Astral Shift allows you to survive / ignore mechanics you usually
+Astral Shift allows you to survive/ignore mechanics you usually

-would not be able to, and should be used whenever you feel like you might die
+would not be able to and should be used whenever you feel like you might die

 in the next few seconds of an encounter, preferably while you still have plenty